top of page

 CURRENT WORKING PAPERS AVAILABLE PUBLICLY OR BY REQUEST

-14. "Individual-level Origins of Firm-level Human Capital Resources" (with Ryan Cooper and David Kryscynski).
-Preparing for submission.
-Available by Request.
+17. "Individual-level Origins of Firm-level Human Capital Resources" (with Ryan Cooper and David Kryscynski).
+Working paper.
+Available by request.

 Understanding the emergence of firm-level human capital resources from individual-level human capital is crucial to explaining how firms can create and sustain competitive advantage from their people.
 We theorize that higher similarity among the individual-level components of a firm’s founding human capital resource leads to higher subsequent average overlap between individuals and the established firm-level human capital resource, and that this higher overlap improves firm performance.
 Analysis of individual- and firm-level human capital portfolios constructed using data from 872 real estate brokerages suggests that higher individual-level human capital similarity among agents at founding positively relates to individual-firm human capital overlap in future years, and that higher individual-firm human capital overlap positively relates to future firm sales.
 These results imply that managers from founding onward must carefully craft and manage individual- and firm-level human capital resources to generate persistent performance advantages.

-15. "Specialized Human Capital in Professional Services: Task Specificity and Firm Performance." (with Ryan Cooper and David Kryscynski).
+19. "Specialized Human Capital in Professional Services: Task Specificity and Firm Performance." (with Ryan Cooper).
 Working Paper.

 This paper examines the relationship between the autonomous specialization decisions of service professionals and the tacit human capital they develop.
 As individuals specialize in production in response to market and organizational factors, they develop task-specific human capital which induces them to continue to specialize.
 Task specificity of human capital benefits the firm due to its higher productivity, even after negative shocks to the market.
 Individual specialization in response to market forces also leads to human capital overlap, or shared expertise among co-workers, which may have positive and negative impacts on the firm.
 Using a novel approach that draws on longitudinal data from the Utah real estate industry, we examine these forces empirically and find that task-specific human capital does benefit firms, even after widespread negative market shocks.
 Overlap also benefits firms, though it is a substitute for task specificity rather than a complement.